-Bay Area weekend getaways on California Highway 1 are convenient and beautiful destinations to break free from all the whirlwinds of to-do lists for a couple of days.
+Bay Area getaways on California Highway 1 are convenient and beautiful destinations to break free from all the whirlwinds of to-do lists for a couple of days.

 Every time I drive through the coast-hugging California highway 1, I feel it transports me not just to any destination but to dreams.